Benefits Of Olive Oil For Skin And Hair Health

 One study showed that when olive oil was applied to the skin after exposure to harmful UV rays, the growth of tumors was significantly lower.
 While these trials are preliminary, they are definitely promising, and they are just one of many benefits of olive oil on the skin.

-And, of course, if you’re going to be using olive oil to protect your skin, you want to use the best olive oil for skin–Morocco Gold.
-Moroccan olive oil has been praised for its beauty and wellness properties since the time of the Romans–since the time of Cleopatra.
+And, of course, if you’re going to be using olive oil to protect your skin, you want to use the best olive oil for skin which has to be Morocco Gold.
+Moroccan olive oil has been praised for its beauty and wellness properties since the time of Cleopatra and the Romans.

-Do you know the beauty secret of Sophia Loren, the Italian gorgeous actress? – she loved taking olive oil baths.
-The simplest way to prepare an olive oil bath is just to add 5 tablespoons of extra virgin olive oil into your bathtub and it’s done.
+Do you know the beauty secret of the Italian actress Sophia Loren? – she loved taking olive oil baths.
+The simplest way to prepare an olive oil bath is just to add 5 tablespoons of extra virgin olive oil into your bathtub.
 If you like, you may add more.
 This is a simple beauty trick to make your skin soft and smooth.

 Another simple way to have olive oil on skin is that you just massage your body with extra virgin oil before taking bath.
 After you are through with your bath, pat dry your skin and wipe away the excess oil.
 You will feel your skin as incredibly soft and smooth, just like a baby-skin.

 Olive Oil As A Body Lotion

 Try olive oil as a body lotion.
 It’s all natural and wonderfully very effective.
 Apply it all over your body, while in the shower, right after you use the shower gel.
 You will feel your skin amazingly soft and smooth.
 This is another simple way to make your skin look perfect, healthy and tender to touch.